A Guide to Union Membership Management and Retention: 7 Tips

 Events are key for unions like yours to connect with new members.
 Union management software provides event coordination tools that can help you organize events for your members in no time.
 Easily manage registrations, track attendance, and record member participation in one easy-to-use dashboard.

 UnionWare’s software is specifically designed to help unions identify new potential members.
-Instead of running all over town to find these new members, use our mapping and geocoding features to quickly pinpoint the location of new workers who might be interested in joining your union.
+Instead of running all over town to find these new members, use our mapping and geocoding expansion module to quickly pinpoint the location of new workers who might be interested in joining your union.

 When managing your union members, remember to put their needs first.
 Purposefully connecting with members, actively asking for their feedback, and driving meaningful engagement will greatly improve your overall management and retention strategies.
 Make an effort to regularly check in, connect with new hires, and cultivate a meaningful and supportive community.

 UnionWare can help you achieve all of your union’s goals with our comprehensive organizational software.
-Book a demo today!
+Make member management and retention easier so you can focus on providing the best possible member experience.
+Book a demo today.